 Re: On the PA House GOP Budget Plan to Raid Special Funds

-The budget plan Press Released today by a group of Republican House members fails in the most important task before our state today: to resolve the long-term structural imbalance between expenditures and revenues.
+The budget plan released today by a group of Republican House members fails in the most important task before our state today: to resolve the long-term structural imbalance between expenditures and revenues.
 Even if every fund transfer proposed by the Republican back-benchers today were constitutional and legal, and even if they had no impact on the commitments made by the General Assembly to provide funding for public purposes, this one-time transfer will provide almost no recurring revenues to support the state’s ongoing commitments.
 Even if this proposal made sense, it leaves us facing a deep deficit next year — one that would grow deeper every subsequent year.

-However, the plan Press Released today is also dishonest.
+However, the plan released today is also dishonest.
 It claims that it will not reduce state expenditures on programs created by the General Assembly.
 As far as we can tell from the sketchy details offered, that is simply untrue.
 The Republicans have called the state’s special funds a “shadow budget.”
 What they offer today is really a shadow budget cut that may well total hundreds of millions of dollars.
 Many, if not most, of the fund transfers they propose are larger than both beginning or ending balances of the funds in question, which means that their plan cuts spending that the General Assembly has previously approved.
-But, rather than openly debate these programs, the group of Republican House members have called for cutting them without acknowledging that this is, in fact, their plan.
+But, rather than openly debate these programs, the group of Republican House members has called for cutting them without acknowledging that this is, in fact, their plan.

 In addition, in some cases, the plan transfers monies that have been received by these special funds by bond issues.
 We believe that this is illegal.